Building a path out of poverty with backpacks

 Breaking down barriers with backpacks

 The Family Giving Tree’s annual Back-to-School drive was launched in 1995 with the goal of closing the educational gap for in-need K-12 students.
-New backpacks full of essential, grade-appropriate school supplies are collected and delivered to Bay Area students, most of them also qualifying for Federal Free and Reduced Lunches, via Bay Area schools and agencies.
-In 2017 alone, 40,546 backpacks were distributed through 325 partner schools and agencies.
-However, this generous donation figure represents only about 10% of the total need – so we still need to do more.
+New backpacks full of essential, grade-appropriate school supplies are collected and delivered to Bay Area students, most of them also qualifying for the Free and Reduced Lunch Meal Program, via Bay Area schools and agencies.
+In 2019 alone, 41,648 backpacks were distributed through 257 partner schools and agencies.
+However, this generous donation figure represents about only 11% of the total need as there are nearly 350,000 students in the Bay Area alone that qualify to receive a backpack.
+We still need to do more.

 How you can help